-Since it was first performed in 1634, the Passion Play at Oberammergau has been an unforgettable experience for many millions of people.
+Since it was first performed in 1634, the Passion Play at Oberammergau has been an unforgettable experience for millions.
 Concise, compact, colourful and informative, this book will enable the visitor to make the most of their stay and evoke many lasting memories.

 All the sights of this delightful alpine village are described and illustrated.
-The Theatre, Parish Church, Museum, and the houses painted with frescoes.
+The alpine setting is first described.
+Then, the houses painted with frescoes, the Museum and the Parish Church.
 There is an insight into the traditions and staging of the Play, the Text, music, stage sets and Chronology, and a brief synopsis as it unfolds on stage.
+In addition, there is a look at the Passion Play Theatre.
 Practical details include how to see the Play.

-The Creative Team are profiled, while interviews with two leading actors from the village – a shopkeeper and a hotel manager – provide a valuable insight into what it means to take a part in the play, and how the long tradition of performing it influences residents today.
+The Creative Team of Director, Conductor and Designer are profiled.
+Meanwhile, interviews with two leading actors from the village – a shopkeeper and a hotel manager – provide a valuable insight into what it means to take a part in the play, the reasons why the long tradition of performing it influences residents today.

-A guide to the surrounding area includes the ‘Romantic Road’ of King Ludwig’s castles, the monastery at Ettal, the pilgrimage church at Wies, Innsbruckand Munich.
+Furthermore, there is a guide to the surrounding area.
+King Ludwig’s castles, the monastery at Ettal, the pilgrimage church at Wies, Innsbruck and the Tyrol, and Munich.

 Illustrated in full colour, there are several pictures of scenes from past performances.
-A 2-page Plan of the village makes it easy to locate all the sights.
+In addition, a two-page Plan of the village makes it easy to locate all the sights.

 Oberammergau and the Pilgrim Books team

 This book can trace its origins back to a book produced for the Passion Play in 1970, when David Houseley decided to write a book for his many groups who travelled to see the Passion Play.
-Updated editions were produced for the 1980 and 1990 performances – and 2000 when Ray Goodburn became an author.
+Subsequently, we produced updated editions for the 1980, 1990 and 2000 performances.

 About the author

-Raymond Goodburn is an an ordained pastor, who has led and organised many groups to Oberammergau over several years.
+Raymond Goodburn is an an ordained pastor, who during several years has led and organised many groups to Oberammergau.
 Ray works with a leading Christian tour operator.
-Ray’s other books in the Pilgrim’s Guide Series include the Holy Land, the Lands of St Paul, and Rome and Assisi.
+He’s the author of more books in the Pilgrim’s Guide Series: the Holy Land; the Lands of St Paul; and Rome and Assisi.

 ISBN 978-0-9532511-3-1 A5.
 Paperback.
 96 pages.
 Print only.